joseferben/hands-please/README.md

 ![hands-please](https://github.com/joseferben/hands-please/blob/main/hands-please.gif)

-`hands-please` runs Claude Code or OpenAI Codex locally based on your code comments.
-Comments in the codebase is the only way to communicate with the code agents.
+`hands-please` watches your code for `// @ai do something` and then runs Claude Code or OpenAI Codex in the background.

 ## Example